About this event

 The value and benefits of becoming an official Conference Partner

 You will have the opportunity to connect with your key target audience and the actuaries of the future.
 Supporting the IFoA Asia Conference 2017 is a reputable way of raising your company profile within the actuarial market and crafting enhanced awareness of your brand.
-Join Sunshine Insurance Group, JTL, Milliman, RGA, Standard Life Investments, Sunshine Insurance Group, CAS and Oliver James in Hong Kong for what is set to be our biggest Asia Conference yet.
+Join Sunshine Insurance Group, JTL, Milliman, RGA, Standard Life Investments, Sunshine Insurance Group, CAS, Oliver James and Schroders in Hong Kong for what is set to be our biggest Asia Conference yet.
 View the financial partnership proposal here.

 - Refreshments Thu, 11/05/2017 - 10:15 - 10:45 Morning Refreshments